esphome/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

     If you are uncomfortable with this, or are not confident around mains voltage, do not attempt to do this!
 Using the Tuya-convert method is preferred.

 1. Disconnect the device from mains voltage!
 2. Open the device.
-The plastic and aluminium halves can be separated by twisting the plastic part counter-clockwise.
-If you're okay with a few scuffs you can also use a screwdriver (or a spudger) to seperate the two halves.
+The plastic and aluminum halves can be separated by twisting the plastic part counter-clockwise.
+If you're okay with a few scuffs you can also use a screwdriver (or a spudger) to separate the two halves.
 3. Remove the two screws holding the round plate with the LEDs.
 It is connected to the main PCB with a little cable.
 Make note of the orientation of this connection to ensure you reconnect it correctly later.
 4. Carefully remove the heat-shrink tubing around the two main PCBs.
 5. Like any ESP device, to flash this chip using serial you'll need 3V3, GND, RX, TX and GPIO0